 Example.
-If you bought investment property on February 6, 2013, and sold it on February 6, 2014, your holding period is not more than 1 year and you have a short-term capital gain or loss.
-If you sold it on February 7, 2014, your holding period is more than 1 year and you have a long-term capital gain or loss.
+If you bought investment property on February 5, 2014, and sold it on February 5, 2015, your holding period is not more than 1 year and you have a short-term capital gain or loss.
+If you sold it on February 6, 2015, your holding period is more than 1 year and you have a long-term capital gain or loss.

 Securities traded on an established market.
-For securities traded on an established securifor securities traded on an established securities market, your holding period begins the day after the trade date you bought the securities, and ends on the trade date you sold them.
+For securities traded on an established securities market, your holding period begins the day after the trade date you bought the securities, and ends on the trade date you sold them.